sevyharris/MonteCoffee/documentation/quick.rst

 **Step 3.
 Instantiate system and neighborlists**

-Here, the system is created and the sites are connected by calcualting a neighborlist.
+Here, the system is created and the sites are connected by calculating a neighborlist.
 In this example, the `set_neighbors() <api/NeighborKMC.html#NeighborKMC.user_system.System.set_neighbors>`_ method is used, which assigns sites that are separated by no more than one nearest neighbor distance:

 .. code-block:: python